Residential Customers

 Here's the three-part rate breakdown:

-- Customer Charge (flat rate): The customer charge is a fixed charge unrelated to energy usage.
+- Customer Charge (flat rate): The Customer Charge is a fixed charge unrelated to energy usage.
 It covers ongoing fixed charges, such as billing, accounting, collections and customer service, as well as some fixed installation and upkeep costs for things including meters, wires and transformers.

-- Energy Charge (kWh): The energy charge covers the amount of electricity used during a billing period and variable costs of producing electricity, including purchased power and a base amount for fuel.
+- Energy Charge (kWh): The Energy Charge covers the amount of electricity used during a billing period and variable costs of producing electricity, including purchased power and a base amount for fuel.
 It’s calculated by multiplying the total energy used by the per-kWh charge for the billing cycle.
 The energy charge will vary if you use more or less electricity.